yegor256/blog/_posts/2015/jul/2015-07-16-fools-dont-write-unit-tests.md

 this "I don't have time" argument from programmers working on enterprise systems.
 How do you guys test your code?

+{% quote Not because you didn't have time, you just didn't know how %}

 I would compare unit tests with OOP classes.
 You can design the entire application in a single class with a few thousand methods.
 You will save time on creating other classes, structuring them, thinking about connections between them, etc.